gmhumber/Linked-List-Library/README.md

 ## Usage

-Import the library with: `import LinkedList from "your_path/linked-list-lib.js"`
+Import the library with: `import LinkedList from "your_path/linked-list-lib.js"`, then create a new instance of the LinkedList class with something like `const linkedList = new LinkedList()`.

 ### LinkedList Class Properties